 PLEASE SCROLL ON DOWN FOR WORDS ON WAVES

-On Monday 13 January 2020, Rosie will read at WINCHESTER LOOSE MUSE: 8pm.
+On Monday 13 January 2020, Rosie is looking forward to returning to read at WINCHESTER LOOSE MUSE: 8pm.
 Details soon.

 On Sunday 10 November, 6.30 – 8.30pm, Rosie has been invited by SAVEAS WRITERS in Canterbury to read at the Pilgrim’s Hotel.
 She will read from her latest Lapwing collection Six-Count Jive and from new poems she is gathering about the north Kent coast.
 This is a free event (donations welcome) and includes an open mic.

-On Sunday 20 October, Rosie has been invited – as part of the CANTERBURY FESTIVAL – to read in the Pilgrims’ Hotel, 3pm, with Fiona Sinclair, Derek Sellen, Mary Anne Smith and Luigi Marchini.
+On Sunday 20 October, Rosie is delighted to have been invited – as part of the CANTERBURY FESTIVAL – to read in the Pilgrims’ Hotel, 3pm, with Fiona Sinclair, Derek Sellen, Mary Anne Smith and Luigi Marchini.
 More details of SKETCHES OF KENT are here!

-On Friday 20 September 2019, from 1 to 2.30pm, poets and friends of Dennis and Rene Greig will read at Belfast’s Linen Hall Library in a celebration of forty years of Lapwing Publications.
+First, on Friday 20 September 2019, from 1 to 2.30pm, poets and friends of Dennis and Rene Greig will read at BELFAST’S LINEN HALL LIBRARY in a celebration of forty years of Lapwing Publications.
 The line-up includes Fred Johnston, Moyra Donaldson, Sam Burnside, Peter Pegnall and Rosie Johnston.
-Here’s Rosie up the Cave Hill in her dad’s rucksack a wee while ago.
+Below is Rosie up the Cave Hill in her dad’s rucksack a wee while ago.
 He loved the Linen Hall and spent countless happy hours of his life there.

 WORDS ON WAVES